kkiermasz/Collection/README.md

 ## License

-SectionedList is shared under the MIT license.
+Collection is shared under the MIT license.
 See the [LICENSE](./LICENSE) for more info.